Image of podiatrist's hand near foot

 Year one

-Foundations of Knowledge in Practice
+Foundations of Knowledge in Practice – 30 credits

-Aims to to enable you acquire the necessary knowledge and skills applicable to the assessment, diagnosis and management of people with pathologies of the feet with the underpinning of both professional and regulatory requirements and research evidence.
+Aims to enable you acquire the necessary knowledge and skills applicable to the assessment, diagnosis and management of people with pathologies of the feet with the underpinning of both professional and regulatory requirements and research evidence.

-Advancement of Knowledge in Practice
+Advancement of Knowledge in Practice – 30 credits

 To enable the student to develop and advance their professional and clinical knowledge.

-Core Proficiencies in Clinical Practice
+Core Proficiencies in Clinical Practice – 30 credits

 Aims to enable you to apply the necessary knowledge and develop skills applicable to the assessment, diagnosis and management of people with pathologies of the feet with the underpinning of both professional and regulatory requirements and research evidence.